 In 1934, Goodwill Industries of Kentucky joined the National Association of Goodwill Industries, which is now Goodwill Industries International (GII).
 GII provides assistance to more than 160 autonomous Goodwill agencies in the United States and Canada.

-From Paducah to Paintsville, and Louisville to London, Goodwill continues to grow with 63 donation and retail centers in 39 counties.
+From Paducah to Paintsville, and Louisville to London, Goodwill continues to grow with 64 donation centers and retail stores in 39 counties.
 Goodwill’s coverage is so widespread that approximately 75 percent of the state’s population lives within 20 miles of a Goodwill store.

 Today, Goodwillers around the world continue Edgar J. Helms’ mission and share his vision about the power of work.
 By providing employment and educational opportunities to people with disabilities or other disadvantages, Goodwill enables people to feel pride in leading successful, productive lives.